-1. On 20 September 2017, the Commerce Commission (the Commission) received an application from the Waikato - Bay of Plenty Chicken Growers Association Incorporated on behalf of its members (The Applicant or the Association) under section 58 of the Commerce Act 1986 (the Act) for the authorisation of potential restrictive trade practices.
+On 20 September 2017, the Commerce Commission (the Commission) received an application from the Waikato - Bay of Plenty Chicken Growers Association Incorporated on behalf of its members (the Applicant or the Association) under section 58 of the Commerce Act 1986 (the Act) for the authorisation of potential restrictive trade practices.

 - 2. All of the members of the Association are farmers who provide chicken growing services to the chicken processor, Inghams Enterprises (NZ) Pty Limited (Inghams).
-The Association, on behalf of all its current and any future members, is seeking authorisation to collectively bargain with Inghams the terms and conditions under which its members supply chicken growing services to Inghams.
-The details of the proposed collective bargaining arrangements are discussed below. - 3.
+The Association, on behalf of all members, is seeking authorisation to collectively bargain with Inghams the arrangements under which its current and future members would supply chicken growing services to Inghams.
+The details of the proposed collective bargaining arrangements that would be entered into and given effect to (the Proposed Arrangements) are discussed below at paragraph 22. - 3.
 Members of the Association would be free to opt out of any collective process and negotiate with Inghams individually, if they so wished.
 The Association is not seeking authorisation for any collective boycott activity. - 4.
-We are considering the Application under the streamlined authorisation process. - 5.
-We are releasing this draft determination to provide interested parties with an opportunity to comment before we make our final determination.
+We have considered the application from the Association under the streamlined authorisation process.